AppliedCryptoGroup/blockchain-technology-bonus-exercise/2023/ReadMe.md

 accounted.
 The deadline for submissions is Sun Jun 25, 2023 at at 23:59.
 Only one member of the group has to submit the solution.

-Your solutions for exercise 1.2, 2.1 and the address of your deployed contract of exercise 1.1 needs to be submitted as a text file called
+Your solutions for exercise 1.2, 2.1 and the addresses of your deployed contracts of exercises 1.1 and 2.2 need to be submitted as a text file called
 `<First name group member 1>_<Last name group member 1>_Solution.txt` that has the following format: